davidliberal0/discord_bot/README.md

-# Project Name - Discord Bot for Programming Resources and Fun
+# Discord Bot for Programming Resources and Fun

 ## Welcome to the README for our Discord bot project!